London Underground T Stock: History

-T stock never ran to Aylesbury, though latterly worked to Chesham and Amersham after electrification.
+T stock never ran to Aylesbury, though they latterly worked to Chesham and Amersham after electrification.
 Prior to this, trains destined to beyond Rickmansworth were hauled by Metropolitan Vickers Bo-Bo electric locomotives as far as Rickmansworth, where a changeover to steam traction occurred.

 These electric multiple unit trains had slam doors with rounded tops, thought to be less prone to damage if accidentally opened in the tunnels north of Baker Street.

 In the late 1940s coaches 2752 and 2707 were rebuilt as experimental air-door trailers number 17000 and 20000 respectively.
 The first (17000) employed an unusual seating layout with gangways on both sides of the car.
 The air doors were controlled manually by passengers with buttons to open and close them.
 In 1949 it was modified with a conventional centre gangway to match its second variant, and being renumbered 17001.
 The two cars were permanently coupled and remained in service until 1953, their work as prototypes for the A60 Stock being completed.

 The 'T' stock was replaced from 1961 by the A60 and A62 Stock, with the final train running on 5 October 1962.

 In 1961, two withdrawn driving motors were converted to sleet locomotives.
 These were numbered ESL118A and ESL118B, having previously been 2758 and 2749 respectively.
-After withdrawal, both units were preserved, eventually locating at the Spa Valley Railway but now moved to Quainton.
+After withdrawal, both units were preserved, eventually being located at the Spa Valley Railway but now moved to Quainton Road.